Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  *Google it*.
-Seriously.
-You're not the first person to stare blankly at a cryptic error message.
-Someone else probably wrote a hilarious Stack Overflow answer detailing the exact same problem (and the equally hilarious solution).
-Save your sanity—and your hair.
+- **Pro Tip:**  Before you write a single line of code,  spend five minutes sketching out your solution on a napkin (or whiteboard, if you're feeling fancy).
+Trust me, debugging a napkin is way easier than debugging a thousand lines of code fueled by caffeine and despair.
+Think of it as preventative coding – it’s cheaper than therapy!

 ---

-### 📅 Last Updated: 2025-03-17 08:23
+### 📅 Last Updated: 2025-03-17 16:23

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!